Cover image of "The Winds of War," one of the best novels about World War II

 You might also enjoy my post, 10 top nonfiction books about World War II and 20 most enlightening historical novels.

-Check out The 10 most consequential events of World War II and 15 good books about the Holocaust, including both fiction and nonfiction.
+Check out The 10 most consequential events of World War II and Good books about the Holocaust.
 Great war novels might also interest you.

 And you can always find all the latest books I’ve read and reviewed, as well as my most popular posts, on the Home Page.